Necati024/tfl_bikes-team2/readme.txt

    - the percentage which is amount/cap (Called it persent on the table, dun ask why) -status, the value to determine if there is need of bikes or need od bikes to be taken away.

-   these are the endpoint that you will use for the api
+   these are the endpoint that you will use for the